sg-s/xolotl/docs/reference/matlab/xolotl.md

 x.show(x.Compartment)
 x.show(x.Compartment.Conductance)
 x.show({conductance1, conductance2...})
+x.show(x.Compartment.Synapse)
 ```

-This method displays activation functions and timescales of any conductance.
-Subsequent calls to `show` will update the plot, plotting the new activation curves over the old ones, allowing you to compare different channels.
+This method displays activation functions and timescales of any conductance or synapse.
+If you are
+passing a conductance argument, subsequent calls to `show` will update the plot,
+plotting the new activation curves over the old ones, allowing you to compare different channels.